Why clarity drives the call

 What experienced anglers notice

-Most of the time, productive lakes have multiple clarity zones at the same time β clear main lake, stained mid-creek, muddy back-of-creek.
+Most of the time, productive lakes have multiple clarity zones at the same time — clear main lake, stained mid-creek, muddy back-of-creek.
 Pick the clarity that matches your strengths and commit to it.
-For the muddy-water deep dive, see muddy-water bass fishing lures.
+For the muddy-water deep dive, see muddy-water bass fishing lures; for the clear-water counterpart, see best bass lures for clear water; and for the wind interaction, see wind and bass positioning.